Establish whether the GDPR applies to you

 Review your personal data estate

 This involves establishing what categories of personal data you process, where it comes from, its purpose, how it flows through your organisation and who has access to it.
 This is data mapping; an integral part of any GDPR audit.
 You can read more about it in our dedicated data mapping guide.
+Remember you need to then convert these data maps into a Record of Processing Activities.
+See how we did it here.

 If you are a controller, i.e. you determine the purposes and means of processing personal data, the vast majority of the GDPR applies to you.
 For processors, however, (i.e. those who perform a limited role under the instructions of the controller), a more limited scope applies.
 That said, the GDPR introduces new obligations affecting processors and specific requirements for the necessary agreement between controllers and processors.
 Our explanation of the differences between controllers and processors can help you determine which parts of the law apply.